-The days are getting shorter and shorter and the cold months are just around the corner.
+The days are getting shorter and shorter, and the cold months are just around the corner.
 Perhaps you have already stocked up on winter clothes or bought tea and soups for the cold season?
 But what about your garden furniture – how do you prepare it for the temperature change?

 Autumn is just around the corner – where to put the garden furniture?

-When the leaves change color, the days become shorter and the number of rainy days increase, the summer time and with it the time in the own garden slowly comes to an end.
+When the leaves change colour, the days become shorter and the number of rainy days increase, the summer time and with it the time in the own garden slowly comes to an end.
 So that you don’t have to worry about storing your garden furniture in the freezing cold, we will show you how to make it winter-proof before the fall.

 Risks for your garden furniture

 If you want to leave your garden furniture outside in autumn and winter, it will be exposed to higher risks than in the warm months.
-Weather influences such as wetness (snow, rain, morning dew), frost, strong temperature fluctuations and UV radiation lurk on your objects, which often results in the formation of rust, mold, mildew stains, cracks or color fading.
+Weather influences such as wetness (snow, rain, morning dew), frost, strong temperature fluctuations and UV radiation lurk on your objects, which often results in the formation of rust, mould, mildew stains, cracks or colour fading.
 You can protect your garden furniture from these sources of danger by a good preparation for the change of the seasons as well as by an ideal storage.

 Prepare garden furniture